 Support any image sensor ranging from 0.3MP~21MP with the parallel and MIPI adapter board.
-LVDS, HSPI and other sensor interface type will be supported by customization.
+LVDS, HSPI and other sensor interface types will be supported by customization.

 Windows and Linux and More

-Currently support Windows and Linux to cover most use-cases.
-We also have success stories from our users who make it working on macOS as well.
+We currently support Windows and Linux to cover most use-cases.
+We also have success stories from our users who make it work on macOS as well.

 Work with any hardware platforms like PC, laptop, or embedded ARM devices as long as they come with a USB host interface with the correct USB driver and SDK library.